 where the effect of the gate voltage is totally encoded in the new lengthscale

 Defining a dimensionless coordinate $\tilde{x}=x/\xi_c$, Eq. (\ref{eq:EOM phic final}) becomes

 i.e., the energy of the ground state only depends on the ratios of lengthscales $\xi_c/\xi_g$ and $d/\xi_c$.
-These ratios physically encode a non-trivial competition among the different intervening mechanisms (i.e., gating effects, Coulomb repulsion, Peierls dimerization, etc.).
+These ratios physically encode a nontrivial interplay among competing mechanisms, such as gating effects, Coulomb repulsion, and Peierls dimerization.

-Note that the trivial ground states Eq. (\ref{eq:uniform}) are no longer valid solutions in the presence of an applied gate voltage, and spatially-varying configurations must be considered.
-Since the gate potential $V(x)$ is localized in the region $(-d/2,d/2)$, in the limit $L\rightarrow \infty$ the field $\phi_c(x)$ can be assumed to be unaffected in regions far away from the gate.
-Then, far from the gate we require $\phi_c(x)$ to interpolate between trivial vacuum states given by Eq. (\ref{eq:uniform}).
-Based on this, the boundary conditions appropriate for this localized, inhomogeneous potential are:
+Note that the trivial ground states (\ref{eq:uniform}) are no longer valid solutions in the presence of an applied gate voltage, and spatially varying configurations must be considered.
+Since the gate potential $V(x)$ is localized in the region $(-d/2,d/2)$, in the limit $L\rightarrow \infty$ the field $\phi_c(x)$ can be assumed to be unaffected in regions far from the gate.
+In that case we require $\phi_c(x)$ to interpolate between trivial vacuum states given by Eq. (\ref{eq:uniform}) and to obey the boundary conditions:

 The first condition ensures that the solution is localized and has a finite energy, whereas the second imposes that the dimerization field $\Delta(x)$ only takes the values $\pm\Delta_0$ far from the gate, thus recovering the physics of the Peierls dimerization.
-In addition, due to the discontinuity introduced by the gate voltage $V_g$ at points $x=\pm d/2$, we need to find the appropriate boundary conditions at the interface between gated and non-gated regions.
+In addition, due to the discontinuity introduced by the gate voltage $V_g$ at points $x=\pm d/2$, we need to find the appropriate boundary conditions at the interface between gated and nongated regions.
 Integrating Eq. (\ref{eq:EOM phic final}) around the discontinuity points we find:

 where the last condition (i.e., continuity at the interface) is obtained by integrating the first one.